Skip to content

 120 total credits required

 Brenau University’s online Bachelor of Business Administration program provides real-world learning to help you gain knowledge of business ethics, organizational behavior, economics, communications and more.
-You will complete 120 total credit hours and choose a major in accounting, finance, general business, hospitality management, human resource management, logistics and supply chain management or marketing.
+You will complete 120 total credit hours and choose a major from the following: accounting, finance, healthcare management, hospitality management, human resource management, logistics and supply chain management, management or marketing.

 This BBA program combines the flexibility of online coursework with hands-on learning through an internship or practicum experience.
 Learn in small classes guided by student-centered faculty members with expertise in the field.
 Transfer up to 90 credit hours from previous college courses, and graduate in four years ready to become a leader in business.
 From here, you can.